twangodev/cca/src/AP-United-States-Government-and-Politics/Notes/chapter-6.md

 ### Caperton v.
 Massey Coal Co.
 Case

-- **Background**: The case focused on undue influence from campaign contributions on judicial decisions.
+- **Background**: The case focused on undue influence from campaign contributions to judicial decisions.
 - **Supreme Court's Decision**: Ruled that extraordinary contributions can create a conflict of interest, requiring recusal to ensure due process.

 ### Sotomayor's Appointment to the Supreme Court